-100-300 km from the shelf edge off the Scotian Shelf and the southern Grand Bank.
-In 1992, the shelf/ slope front between 75°W (Cape Hatteras) and 65°W (eastern Georges Bank) lay near its long-term average (Fig. 34).
+The overall average position of the shelf/slope front together with the minimum and maximum monthly mean values are shown in Fig. 34.
+The mean position lies close to the 200 m isobath along the mid-Atlantic Bight, separates slightly from the shelf edge off Georges Bank and then runs between 100-300 km from the shelf edge off the Scotian Shelf and the southern Grand Banks.
+In 1992 the shelf slope front between 75°W (Cape Hatteras) and 65°W (eastern Georges Bank) lay near its long-term average (Fig. 35).
 However, from 65°W to 55°W the 1992 average position increased gradually to a peak of 0.6 degrees latitude (ca 67 km) north of the mean.
-The anomalous positions east of 55°W decreased rapidly and were south of the long-term mean off the Tail of the Grand Bank.
-The latter continue the trend of southerly anomalies begun just prior to or during 1990 (Fig. 35).
+The anomalous positions east of 55°W decreased rapidly and were south of the trend of southerly anomalies begun just prior to or during 1990 (Fig. 36).
 West of 55°W anomalies have generally been north of, or near to, the long-term mean during the past several years.

-Gulf Stream front
+Gulf Stream Front

-Time series of the position of the northern boundary or "wall" of the Gulf Stream were also obtained from Drinkwater et al. (1994b).
-Similar to the shelf/slope front, the series consists of the monthly position at each degree of longitude from 75°W to 50°W. In the case of multiple crossings of the Gulf Stream along a single degree of longitude, the average position was used.
-The long-term mean position of the north wall of the Stream is shown in Fig. 36.
-The Stream was observed to leave the shelf break near Cape Hatteras (75°W) running towards the northeast.
-East of approximately 62°W the average position of the Stream lay east-west.
-During 1992 the Gulf Stream was positioned north of its mean location by an average of approximately 0.3°-0.4° latitude (ca 35-45 km; Fig. 37).
-A northward displacement of the Gulf Stream was also noted by Sigaev (MS 1993).
+Time series of the position of the northern boundary or "wall" of the Gulf Stream were also determined from satellite imagery (the EOFA and OA charts).
+Similar to the shelf/slope front, the series consists of the monthly position at each degree of longitude from 75°W to 50°W. In the case of multiple crossings the mean rather than the northern most position was used.
+Anomaly patterns using the northern or southern most positions show like variability to the mean, however.
+The average position of the north wall of the Stream is shown in Fig. 37.
+The Stream leaves the shelf break near Cape Hatteras (75°W) running towards the northeast.
+East of approximately 62°W the average position of the Stream lies east-west.
+During 1992 the Gulf Stream was positioned north of its mean location by an average of approximately 0.3-0.4 degrees latitude (ca 35-45 km; Fig. 38).
+A northward displacement of the Gulf Stream was also noted by Sigaev (1993).
 This displacement may be caused by geostrophic adjustment to a weaker Gulf Stream flow.
-The long-term anomalies of the position of the Stream at each 5° of longitude between 75°W and 50°W show that the Gulf Stream has been north of its mean position during the last 3 to 4 years (Fig. 38).
-There is high variability at each degree of longitude although a pattern of a southward position during the late-1970s, near normal through most of the 1980s and northward in the late-1980s and into the 1990s has been generally observed at most longitudes.
+The long-term anomalies of the position of the Stream at each 5° of longitude between 75°W and 50°W show that the Gulf Stream has been north of its mean position during the last three to four years (Fig. 39).
+There is high variability at each degree of longitude with differences between longitudes although a pattern of a southward position during the late 1970s, near normal through most of the 1980s and northward in the late 1980s and into the 1990s is observed at most longitudes.

-Warm-core rings
+Warm-core Rings